 So, there’s this weird thing about writing a book that’s a lot like having a baby.
 There’s no feeling like holding the final copy in your hands for the first time.
 After all the work, labor, and waiting – Notes From A Blue Bike is Here!
 And so what do you do, naturally, when you… (continue reading)

 It’s almost launch day!
 We cannot wait for you to get your hands on a copy of Notes From a Blue Bike.
 You’re just going to love it.
 To celebrate launch week and offer you and your family some classic fun and entertainment, we’re giving away A TRIP TO WALT DISNEY WORLD!
-Here’s what… (continue reading)
+Here’s what your… (continue reading)

 When thinking through what a great giveaway for this week would be, we naturally thought some of Tsh’s favorite books .When you want to live life intentionally, that means carving out space to renew your mind… which, for many of us comes through reading.
 Being an avid reader herself, we knew asking Tsh to come… (continue reading)